instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 -   Ideal For: Folks working in startups who want a vibrant nightlife and don't mind paying a premium.

 -   Rent Check: High.
-A single room in a PG in [Koramangala](https://instadwell.com/blog/top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026) can cost ₹15,000–₹25,000.
+A single room in a PG in [Koramangala](/blog/top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026) can cost ₹15,000–₹25,000.
+See our full [Koramangala & SG Palya living guide](/blog/top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026).

 ### 2. The Tech Corridors: Electronic City & Whitefield